elindalenback/Project1-band/README.md

 **Resolution:** Corrected the typing error to ensure proper styling and functionality.

 ### Known Bugs
+The Sign-Up to Newsletter form had a 'method' attribute initially.
+This caused errors when attempting to redirect to the thank-you message on the feedback form when clicking the submit button.
+To address this bug, I removed the 'method' attribute entirely, albeit at the cost of temporarily disabling the form's ability to send information.
+This functionality can be restored later using JavaScript.
+For now, it remains a fun feature to receive a message upon form submission.

 HTML Smooth Scroll does not work on Safari browser.